Legislation Raises Serious Vehicle Privacy, Security and Safety Issues for Consumers

 BACKGROUND

-The bills are so proscriptive that they forbid a manufacturer from even recommending their own auto parts unless the automaker also provides “in the same font” and “font size” what is obvious—that consumers are already free to choose their own auto repair parts.
-This legislation also includes a new paperwork burden which will unnecessarily lengthen the car-buying process for over 28 million purchasers annually and could cost in excess of $100 million.
+Even though the MOU is working as intended, “right to repair” proponents now want a new federal regulatory structure that does much more than address so-called “right to repair.”
+For example, the bills are so proscriptive that they forbid an automaker from even recommending their own auto parts unless it states, “in the same font” and “font size” what is obvious—that consumers are already free to choose their own auto repair parts.
+This legislation also includes a new paperwork burden which will unnecessarily lengthen the car-buying process for over 28 million purchasers annually.

 KEY POINTS

 • The “REPAIR Act” is unnecessary because the information necessary to repair vehicles is already available.
 Aftermarket parts manufacturers and independent repair shops already have what they need to fairly compete in today’s marketplace.
-Currently 73% of post-warranty repairs are done outside of the dealer network.
+Currently 75% of post-warranty repairs are done outside of the dealer network.

 • The bills are not about repair but rather are designed to provide third parties access to consumer data and enable aftermarket parts manufacturers to reverse engineer OEM parts.
 The requirement that no auto manufacturer may impair the ability of an aftermarkets parts manufacturer to produce “knock-off” auto parts is unnecessary if the purpose of the bills is to ensure the “right to repair.”
+The bills also allow aftermarket parts manufacturers the ability to sell vehicle data and bars consumers from deleting some of their own data.

 STATUS